 In one-tier models the board of directors is entrusted with managing the activities of the company and can delegate the executive powers of day-to-day operation to a managing director or an executive committee.
-The delegation of powers does not hinder the board's capacity to resolve the same matters, nor does it exclude the responsibilities of the rest of the directors to control the executive committee's or the managing director's performance.
-The board of directors must determine the composition and functioning rules of the executive committee and its chairperson must ensure that all information concerning its activities is duly disclosed to the remaining directors.
-The Governance Code generally recommends, for all governance structures, the delegation of executive management powers.
+The delegation of powers does not hinder the board's capacity to resolve on the same matters, nor does it exclude the responsibilities of the rest of directors to control the executive committee's or the managing director's performance.